 At Won Hundred, we take a proactive stance in bettering our industry and reducing our environmental impact.
 We believe the key to ethical and responsible business practices is not only reducing our carbon footprint but also improving the conditions for the people and animals involved.
-It is important for us that our suppliers wish to partake in our journey - only in that way can we achieve long-term success and trust.
+It is important for us that our suppliers wish to partake in our journey - only this way can we achieve long-term success and trust.

 We are gradually increasing our social and environmental involvement in the textile industry.
-Our latest initiative is an expansion of our Green Cross label, which today includes the sustainable fabrics; organic cotton, GOTS certified organic cotton fibres, BCI cotton, EcoVero viscose, and Tencel.
+Our latest initiative is an expansion of our Green Cross label, which today includes the responsible fabrics: organic cotton, GOTS certified organic cotton fibres, BCI cotton, EcoVero viscose, and Tencel.
 Furthermore, we endeavour in areas such as; securing the working conditions and the respect of human rights for our labour force, increasing gender equality, improving animal welfare, bettering our packaging and introducing sustainable shipping.

 If you have any questions or concerns regarding our business ethics, please do not hesitate to contact firstname.lastname@example.org